nixworks/public/news/2010/10/5/index.md

 Dissident republican group the Real IRA says it carried out a car bomb attack in Londonderry which damaged a bank and shops.

 ### [A state of emergency in place in Ecuador after the 2010 Ecuador crisis is extended to Friday. ](/news/2010/10/5/a-state-of-emergency-in-place-in-ecuador-after-the-2010-ecuador-crisis-is-extended-to-friday.md)
-_Context: Ecuador, protested against being stripped of their bonuses, state of emergency_
+_Context: Ecuador, protested against being stripped of their bonuses, states of emergency_

 ### ["Breakfast" broadcaster Paul Henry is suspended effective immediately by TVNZ after yesterday's controversial interview with John Key.
 The network had previously issued a statement in support of Henry. ](/news/2010/10/5/breakfast-broadcaster-paul-henry-is-suspended-effective-immediately-by-tvnz-after-yesterday-s-controversial-interview-with-john-key-the-n.md)
 Paul Henry has been suspended by TVNZ for comments he made yesterday about the Governor-General Sir Anand Satyanand. - New Zealand Herald